 Process capability determines whether a process meets a specification.
-The process capability index or process capability ratio (\mathbf{C}{pk}) is a statistical measure of process capability.
+The process capability index or process capability ratio or C{pk} is a statistical measure of process capability.
 It quantifies the ability of a process to produce output within specification limits.

-When talking about a dimensional specification, the $C{\rm pk}$ measures the statistical probability that a certain process produces a dimension within its tolerance range.
-The higher the $C{\rm pk}$ value the better, meaning that more measurements will be within the tolerance range.
+When talking about a dimensional specification, the C{pk} measures the statistical probability that a certain process produces a dimension within its tolerance range.
+The higher the C{pk} value the better, meaning that more measurements will be within its tolerance range.